ictinnovations/ictagent/doc/developer_guide.md

 This screen will be displayed when an inbound call is answered .It has Reject, Transfer,Send DTMF buttons. (div#screencalling)

 ### Popup.js
 Popup is a javascript file that has been integrated with the popup.html.
-All the buttons in html file perform some task and instructions of carrying that task is given in popup.js.In this case it has all the call related functions like accept ,reject, end,transfer, and send  DTMF.
+All the buttons in html file perform some task and instructions of carrying that task is given in popup.js.In this case it has all the call related functions like accept ,reject, end,transfer,send  DTMF and the status of the agent.

 **Functions**